lamberta/devkit-doc/api/utilities.md

 file.
 Modules may be arranged in a namespace hierarchy to indicate a usage category.
 Additionally, modules may be aliased using the `as` keyword for easier reference.

+*Note: the `import` keyword is specific to the Game Closure SDK and not standard JavaScript.*

 ~~~
 import device;